How Do You Like Your Steak?

 BEC: iFLIGHT 3S to 6S Micro 5V 3A BEC

-In addition to the above, the chassis, forks, and plow on outlier were made from 0.050″ laser cut 4130 steel from SendCutSend, the baseplate was 1mm carbon fiber from CNCMadness, and there were a lot of PLA+ and TPU parts printed in house.
+In addition to the above, the chassis, forks, and plow on outlier were made from 0.050″ laser cut 4130 steel from SendCutSend, the baseplate was 1mm carbon fiber, and there were a lot of PLA+ and TPU parts printed in house.

 Assorted photos from the build including test fits and some adhesive testing